Creating artificial templates using gBlocks® Gene Fragments

 In a single reaction, isothermal assembly combines several overlapping DNA fragments to produce a ligated plasmid ready for transformation.
 Read about it in DECODED 2.1 at www.idtdna.com/decoded.

-A directed, molecular evolution process employed by the biopharmaceutical company, Altravax, uses in vitro DNA recombination to generate large libraries of recombined, chimeric DNA sequences that express potential vaccine candidates.
+Improving vaccine development—Learn about a directed, molecular evolution process employed by the biopharmaceutical company, Altravax.
+They use in vitro DNA recombination to generate large libraries of recombined, chimeric DNA sequences that express potential vaccine candidates.
 IDT gBlocks® Gene Fragments have proved instrumental in this high throughput technology.
-Read about it in DECODED 3.2 at www.idtdna.com/decoded.

 Author: Hans Packer, PhD, is a Scientific Writer at IDT.